cantikapf/IR-study-companion/_chapters/021-international-political-economy/040-GATT.md

 title: 'The World Trade Organization: From GATT to Global Trade Guardian'
 slug: gatt
 abstract: This chapter will show you the history of the World Trade Organization (WTO) and how it has become the global trade guardian.
+simple_summary: "Imagine the world as a giant marketplace where everyone is buying and trading snacks.
+This chapter explains how countries make money, trade their 'snacks' (goods and services), and why some countries end up with more snacks than others."
 ---

 ## Brief History

-The World Trade Organization (WTO) was established in 1995, evolving out of the General Agreement on Tariffs and Trade (GATT) which had been in place since 1947.
+The World **Trade** Organization (**WTO**) was established in 1995, evolving out of the General Agreement on Tariffs and Trade (GATT) which had been in place since 1947.
 The transition marked a shift from a multilateral treaty to an international organization with defined membership.

 Unlike GATT, the WTO does not have a provisional application clause.
 It also expanded beyond GATT to cover additional areas like non-tariff barriers, trade in services, and intellectual property rights.
 The WTO also established a stronger dispute settlement system than was present under GATT.

-Overall, the shift from GATT to the WTO represented an evolution from a set of multilateral trade agreements with limited scope into a formal international organization with a broader mandate governing world trade.
+Overall, the shift from GATT to the WTO represented an evolution from a set of multilateral **trade agreements** with limited scope into a formal international organization with a broader mandate governing world trade.
 This transition strengthened international cooperation on trade issues.

 <div class="table-wrapper" markdown="block">